NYU-Molecular-Pathology/containers/README.md

 This repository contains Docker and Singularity recipes to build software containers for use with sequencing and data analysis.

-- NOTE: These instructions are designed to be used from a Linux or Mac computer
+- NOTE: These instructions are designed to be used from a Mac computer.
+They should also work on Linux systems but many methods will be unnecessary on Linux.

 # Usage